wso2-attic/ballerina-integrator/README.md

 ```
 ##### Add database configurations to the `ballerina.conf` file
-The purpose of  `ballerina.conf` file is to provide any external configurations that are needed for ballerina programs.
+The purpose of  `ballerina.conf` file is to provide any external configurations that are required by ballerina programs.
 Since we need to interact with MySQL database we need to provide the database connection properties to the ballerina program via `ballerina.cof` file.
 This configuration file will have the following fields,
 ```
 DATABASE_HOST = localhost